evgenyneu/image_compressor_c/benchmark.md

 sudo apt install kcachegrind
 ```

 Make sure executable is compiled with `-g` options, which saves debug information.
+This option should be included in `CXX_FLAGS` variable of the [Makefile](Makefile).

 Run the profiler: